 You’ve probably had experiences of anger and/or despair, and also the feeling of hopelessness that comes from betrayal.
 During those times, you might have thought to yourself, “What now?
 Everything I thought was true is suddenly no more.”
-One moment you were on cloud nine nurturing the seeds of love, passion and devotion.
+One moment you were on cloud nine nurturing the seeds of love, passion, and devotion.
 Day by day or year by year, you cared for these seeds and they grew perfectly.
-Everybody admired you and your passion; when suddenly, out of the blue, you were on you knees.
+Everybody admired you and your passion; when suddenly, out of the blue, you were on your knees.
 Every nurtured action was slammed to the ground or ripped apart, and it felt like an atom bomb blasted your heart.

-As my co-contributor Carl Bendix recalled, “It felt like a lawn mower ran over you, but with forgiveness those seeds can sprout again.”
+As my co-contributor, Carl Bendix recalled, “It felt like a lawnmower ran over you, but with forgiveness, those seeds can sprout again.”

 As you sat there, anger and sadness might have been your first reaction, then (perhaps) a desire for revenge.
 Eventually, your friends and family said, “I understand your situation, but it is time for you to let go and forgive.”
 In that moment, your anger may have flared and you said or thought silently, “There is no way I ever will forgive him, her or the circumstances.”